clacount/Loan-Randomizer/README.md

 ## Notes
 - Loan officer names must be unique so totals display correctly.
+- Folder selection and direct PDF saving require a browser with the File System Access API.
 - No install is needed.
 - This runs fully in the browser and can be shared as files.